 Payback speed server and CDN are responsible for delivering pages and other content on the Web to the user.
 If you need to get information to the customer based in the EU, take a server based in the developed European countries.
 For Latin America, we would go with a server from the USA, etc.

 If you are eager to use CDN, turn to the most prestigious ones.

 Think about speed

-Your landing shouldn’t load long even if it has a lot of traffic.
-So the best thing you can do is to check loading speed of the landing.
-Plus, if you do the code spotless, you won’t come across any problems like this.
+Your landing shouldn't load long, even if it has a lot of traffic.
+So the best thing you can do is to check the loading speed of the landing.
+Plus, if you do the code spotless, you won't encounter any problems like this.